 While most cases of scoliosis — abnormal curvature of your spine — are mild, if scoliosis progresses, it can become incredibly disabling.
-With the help of the leading pain specialists at Arlington Pain & Therapy, with two locations in Mansfield and one in Arlington, Texas, you or your child can receive innovative care for scoliosis and prevent further spinal deformities.
-Learn more about modern scoliosis treatments by booking a consultation by calling your nearest clinic directly.
+With the help of the leading pain specialists at Regency Pain & Therapy Institute, with one location in Mansfield, Texas, you or your child can receive innovative care for scoliosis and prevent further spinal deformities.
+Learn more about modern scoliosis treatments by booking a consultation by calling our office today.

 Scoliosis is a chronic condition that causes your spine to curve — C-shaped or S-shaped — in your upper back.
 This condition most often develops in childhood, especially during puberty-related growth spurts.

 Medical experts do not have a clear understanding as to why some children and young adults are more likely to develop scoliosis and related symptoms than others.
 But they do recognize that several risk factors can increase your chances of developing scoliosis, including:

 Both boys and girls develop cases of scoliosis at equal rates.
 Usually, though, scoliosis tends to worsen in girls, which ultimately requires treatment.

 Scoliosis might not cause any signs or symptoms initially.
 It might just be something your doctor finds during an exam and then confirms with an X-ray.
 If scoliosis continues to progress, you or your child might experience any of the following signs or symptoms.